Search the Section 30 schedule

 - Division 3 (Limitation Directorships)

-The licence holder is not able to control the population numbers in an area.
 If the new determination would put the licence holder in breach of a condition, the ACMA treats it as if the numbers of the most recent determination where it was not in breach were still in force.
-This arrangement has effect for the next 5 years.
+This arrangement has effect until the remaking of the legal determination under section 30 of the BSA, which is expected to occur after the next Australian census is conducted in 2026.

 This is in line with: